tbrockman/artificial-synesthesia-network/README.md

 # About

-Python program using Keras and a convolutional neural network (InceptionV3) with weights pretrained on ImageNet for image classification, which then outputs synth parameters/midi data through OSC messages.
+Python program using Keras and a convolutional neural network (InceptionV3) with weights pretrained on ImageNet for image classification, which then outputs MIDI data through OSC messages.

 Includes SuperCollider script to set up an OSC receiver.